-Stasis announces a new call for papers for a thematic issue to be published in 2020: “FROM PHILOSOPHY OF NATURE TO THE NEW MATERIALIST POLITICS”.
+Stasis announces a new call for papers for a thematic issue to be published in the summer of 2023: “Political Theology in the Critical Times”.

 An International Journal in Social and Political Philosophy and Theory

 Print ISSN 2310-3817 Online ISSN 2500-0721

 Languages: English, Russian

 Editor: Artemy Magun

 Stasis publishes articles on social and political philosophy and theory.
 It seeks to provide an international intellectual format that can open a common space between the English- and Russian-language philosophical traditions.
 The journal welcomes interdisciplinarity and covers a broad range of topics, from the purely philosophical, such as negativity, to the culturally and historically specific, such as social movements, religion, and sexuality.